liferay/liferay-docs/discover/commerce/articles/01-catalog-management/02-products/03-skus.markdown

 The *Details* tab mirrors the *Add SKU* form that is displayed when a single SKU is created.
 It contains the following fields:

-**SKU:** If the SKU was created singly, you must create an SKU code.
+**SKU:** If the SKU was created singly, you must create a SKU code.
 This field is automatically filled when SKUs are generated.

 **Global Trade Item Number, Manufacturer Part Number:** Enter a trade item